Deducteam/coq-hol-light/README.md

 **Usage in a Coq file**

 ```
-Require Import HOLLight.hol_light.
+Require Import HOLLight.theorems.
 Check thm_DIV_DIV.
 ```

 **Reproducibility**

-First, install HOL-Light and hol2dk as described in [README.md](https://github.com/Deducteam/hol2dk/blob/main/README.md).
-Then, do run [reproduce.sh](https://github.com/Deducteam/hol2dk/blob/main/reproduce.sh).
-If every thing works well, the proofs will be in the directory `reproduce/output`.
+Run [reproduce](https://github.com/Deducteam/hol2dk/blob/main/reproduce).
+It takes 70 minutes with 32 processors Intel Core i9-13950HX and 64 Gb RAM.
+If every thing works well, the proofs will be in the directory `tmp/output`.